 The security requirements are high.
 A transmission protocol called ”Kommunikation im Medizinwesen“ (communication in Medicine, KIM) has been introduced for a strong end-to-end encryption of your patient data.
 KIM works similarly to an email programme with mandatory encryption.
 Anything from a doctor's letter to X-ray images or any other message will be encrypted.
 To verify the sender and ensure that the message is unaltered, each document is digitally signed before it is sent and the signature is checked by the recipient.
 Each sender must personally authenticate the process using a ”smart card“.
 As doctors, we each have our own ”electronic health professional card“ (eHBA) for this purpose.

-In future, certificates of incapacity for work (Arbeitsunfähigkeitsbescheinigungen or AU-Bescheinigungen) will be sent to your health insurance company exclusively via KIM.
-The exchange of doctor's letters, findings, X-ray images, laboratory results and other medical data has been voluntary up to now.
-Other data, however, must be exchanged electronically.
+Since 1st July 2022 certificates of incapacity for work (Arbeitsunfähigkeitsbescheinigungen or AU-Bescheinigungen) are sent to your health insurance company via KIM.
+The exchange of doctor's letters, findings, X-ray images, laboratory results and other medical data has been voluntary up to now but are rarely used.
 Specialist referrals will in future (the introduction is still pending) be stored on your eGK and transported digitally to the target practice instead of on paper.
-Furthermore, prescriptions for medication (from 2022 on) or for medical aids, physiotherapy or nursing care will be redeemable via a smartphone application in your pharmacy, physiotherapy practice or nursing station.
+Furthermore, prescriptions for medication or for medical aids, physiotherapy or nursing care will be redeemable via a smartphone application in your pharmacy, physiotherapy practice or nursing station.

 For authentication, you have your electronic health insurance card (eGK).
 The functionality of this card has been significantly expanded.
 So far, it is supposed to tell us your ”master data“ (name, birthday, address, etc.).
 We need this data to bill your health insurance company.
 In addition, the eGK now also identifies you to the telematics infrastructure (TI).
 If you wish, we can store your list of medicines on your eGK so that you have it with you every time you visit the doctor.
 There is also some storage capacity on your eGK for emergency data, so that important data will be available in case of an emergency.
 This includes your diagnoses, allergies, medication, blood group, contact details for your doctors and relatives, or the location of documents such as health care proxy, living will and organ donor card.
 With the ”Pflegemodernisierungsgesetz“ (Nursing Care Modernisation Act, DVPMG) of January 2021, it was surprisingly decided that the recently created storage capacity will be removed from your eGK.
 Emergency data and medication lists are to be moved to the TI.
 New smartphone applications are to be created for this purpose.